Toucaan/toucaan.docs/docs/configuration.md

 </style>
 ```

-Notice the use of asynchronous CSS @import in the routing code above.
+Notice the use of asynchronous CSS @import (not sass imports!) in the routing code above.
 The appropriate stylesheet is _prioritized_ and served to the browser according to the matched _class_ of device.

 Read more about Toucaan's [css router](https://bubblin.io/blog/a-css-router) and its implementation philosophy.

 :::info SASS @imports
-Toucaan also uses SASS imports but only for **user-defined** styles.
+Toucaan uses SASS imports also, but only for **user-defined** styles.
 :::